[Much of my site will be useless to you if you've got the images turned off!]

 After thorough preparatory training, Richard Delafield entered the Military Academy, May 10, 1814, and was graduated, July 24, 1818, at the head of his class, he being the first Cadet to whom a standing according to merit had been assigned.
 Since that day, class rank has been one of the distinguishing features of the Military Academy, and has given a stimulus to exertion beyond all other appliances to attain the goal of excellence.

 Upon graduation, Delafield was promoted to be a Second Lieutenant in the Corps of Engineers, and soon after was attached as Astronomical and Topographical Draughtsman to the American Commission, organized under the Treaty of Ghent, to establish the Northern Boundary of the United States.
 After the completion of his duties, in 1819, with the Boundary Commission, he next served for five years as Assistant Engineer in the construction of Forts Monroe and Calhoun, the works designed for the defense of Hampton Roads and the water approach to Norfolk, Va.
 This was an admirable school to teach the young lieutenant the difficulty of making foundations in an open sea at the Rip Raps,a and at Old Point Comfort to exhibit fortifications on their largest scale in the United States, and with the distinguishing features of European fortresses.
 The latter work had been designed by General Bernard, the eminent French engineer, who had been educated in a country surrounded by powerful nations ever ready for war, unlike our own, beyond seas with none to molest or make us afraid of prolonged sieges.
 The inappropriateness of Ft.
 Monroe to our necessities and to the character of our people was not lost upon the young lieutenant, who, while imbibing there the principles of the engineering art, did not become a convert to exaggerated ideas of coast defense exhibited in the plans of the foreign member of the first Board of Engineers.
-While at Hampton Roads, as assistant to Colonel Indicates a West Point graduate and gives his Class.Gratiot, subsequently Chief Engineer of the Army, Delafield was promoted, Aug.
+While at Hampton Roads, as assistant to Colonel Indicates a West Point graduate, Class of 1806: a link to his biographical entry in Cullum's Register.Gratiot, subsequently Chief Engineer of the Army, Delafield was promoted, Aug.
 29, 1820, to be a First Lieutenant in the Corps of Engineers.

 His next field of duty, till 1832, was upon Mississippi River, in superintending the defenses of Plaquemine Bend, the surveys of the Delta, and the general charge of the improvement of the Mississippi and the Ohio rivers, all of which were works of a very difficult character; but the young engineer successfully grappled with the trembling foundations in the Louisiana swamps, and with the swollen floods of the Father of Waters.